httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Other Deprecated Algorithms {#deprecated-algorithms}

-The ADLER32 algorithm defined in [RFC1950] has been deprecated by [RFC3309] because under certain conditions it provides weak detection of errors and is now NOT RECOMMENDED  for use with `Digest`.
+The ADLER32 algorithm defined in [RFC1950] has been deprecated by [RFC3309] because, under certain conditions, it provides weak detection of errors.
+It is now NOT RECOMMENDED for use with `Digest`.

 ## Digest for End-to-End Integrity

-`Digest` alone does not provide end-to-end integrity of HTTP messages over multiple hops, as it just covers the `representation data` and not the `representation metadata`.

-Besides, it allows to protect `representation data` from buggy manipulation, undesired "transforming proxies" (see Section 7.7 of {{SEMANTICS}}), etc.
+`Digest` only covers the `representation data` and not the `representation metadata`. `Digest` could help protect the `representation data` from buggy manipulation, undesired "transforming proxies" (see Section 7.7 of {{SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.

-Moreover, identity digest-algorithms (eg. "id-sha-256" and "id-sha-512") allow piecing together a resource from different sources (e.g. different servers that perhaps apply different content codings) enabling the user-agent to detect that the application-layer tasks completed properly, before handing off to say the HTML parser, video player etc.
+Even a simple mechanism for end-to-end `representation data` integrity is valuable because user-agent can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.

-Even a simple mechanism for end-to-end validation is thus valuable.
+Note that using `Digest` alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
+Methods to protect metadata are discussed in {{usage-in-signatures}}.

 ## Digest and Content-Location in responses {#digest-and-content-location}